What is a comedo naevus?

 A comedo naevus is a hair follicle naevus.
 It is also known as ‘comedone naevus’ and ‘nevus comedonicus’.

-A comedo naevus is an unusual type of epidermal naevus, or birthmark (hamartoma), in which there is a localized collection of dilated follicles filled with keratin.
+A comedo naevus is an unusual type of epidermal naevus, or birthmark (a pilosebaceous hamartoma), in which there is a localized collection of dilated follicles filled with keratin.
 It is more accurately termed follicular keratotic naevus, as there are no true comedones.

 What does comedo naevus look like?